IG-Group/ig-orchestrations/ig-us-rfed/document/websocket/websocketTradeAPI.md

 The FIX 5.0 specification requires that ClOrdID be unique for a trading session.
 IG Group requires that the ClOrdID be unique per IG Client Identity across all trading sessions.

 ###	RefOrderID and RefOrderIDSource
-IG supports the use of RefOrderID and RefOrderIDSource to identify Orders and Positions on which another Order may be contingent, Accordingly RefOrderIDSource may have the following values;
+IG supports the use of RefOrderID and RefOrderIDSource to identify Orders on which another Order may be contingent, RefOrderIDSource may have the following values;

 * "OrderID"
 * "ClOrdID"